NIB Scholarship for User Centred Design Research

 To be eligible to apply for this scholarship you must meet the following criteria:

-- Be enrolled in DESN4215 & DESN4220 in semester 1 and DESN4230 & DESN4240 in semester 2 in the Bachelor of Visual Communication (Honours) with the Faculty of Education and Arts, UON.
+- Be enrolled in CIND4001 & CIND4002 in semester 1 and CIND4003 & CIND4004 in semester 2 in the Bachelor of Visual Communication, Bachelor of Communication, Bachelor of Music (Honours) at the University of Newcastle.

-- Demonstrate academic achievement by having a Grade Point Average (GPA) of 5.0 or higher.
+- Demonstrate academic achievement by having a Grade Point Average (GPA) of 5.0 or higher in your current program.

 If documentation is not provided your application will not be processed.
 Please have all required documents available for upload as PDF, DOC, DOCX, JPEG, or JPG files prior to completing the online application process.